rafalzmyslony/kong-api-gateway/api-gateway-auth-methods/compose/README.md

 ## Upstream
 You can manually add upstream to todo-app.
 Check IP address of todo app, for upstream service configuration.
+For following configuration, I used only one route - `/`.
 ```
 docker inspect compose_todo-app_1
 ```